Robinia pseudoacacia: Description

 The fruit is a typical legume fruit, being a flat and smooth pea-like pod 2-4 in long and 1.3 cm broad.
 The fruit usually contains 4–8 seeds.
 The seeds are dark orange brown with irregular markings.
 They ripen late in autumn and hang on the branches until early spring.
 There are typically 25,500 seeds per pound.

-Winter buds: Minute, naked (having no scales covering them), three or four together, protected in a depression by a scale-like covering lined on the inner surface with a thick coat of tomentum and opening in early spring.
-When the buds are forming they are covered by the swollen base of the petiole.

 Cotyledons are oval in shape and fleshy.

 Reproduction and dispersal

 Black locust reproduces both sexually via flowers, and asexually via root suckers.
 The flowers are pollinated by insects, primarily by Hymenopteran insects.
 The physical construction of the flower separates the male and female parts so that self-pollination will not typically occur.
 The seedlings grow rapidly but they have a thick seed coat which means that not all seeds will germinate.
 The seed coat can be weakened via hot water, sulfuric acid, or be mechanically scarified, which will allow a greater quantity of the seeds to grow.
 The seeds are produced in good crops every year or every other year.

 Root suckers are an important method of local reproduction of this tree.
 The roots may grow suckers after damage (by being hit with a lawn mower or otherwise damaged) or after no damage at all.
 The suckers are stems which grow from the roots, directly into the air and may grow into full trees.
 The main trunk also has the capability to grow sprouts and will do so after being cut down.
 This makes removal of black locust difficult as the suckers need to be continually removed from both the trunk and roots or the tree will regrow.
 This is considered an asexual form of reproduction.

 The suckers allow black locust to grow into colonies which often exclude other species.
 These colonies may form dense thickets which shade out competition.

 Black locust has been found to have either 2n=20 or 2n=22 chromosomes.